 where ΔHfA and ΔHfB are the calculated heats of formation of A and B, respectively. "c" is a constant, in kcal/mol/Ångstrom2, and XAi and XBi are the coordinates of atom "i" in the A and B, respectively.

-Both geometries used must be as good as possible: They must be stationary points on the Potential Energy Surface (PES); they should include PDB data, either by using a PDB file or, more commonly, by using the normal MOPAC data-set format, and having the atoms labeled with PDB data.
+Both geometries used must be as good as possible: They should be stationary points on the Potential Energy Surface (PES); they should include PDB data, either by using a PDB file or, more commonly, by using the normal MOPAC data-set format, and having the atoms labeled with PDB data.

-Because of the large probability of introducing errors into the data sets, instead of preparing specific data-sets it is easier to define the geometries to be used using GEO_DAT and GEO_REF, and having these keywords point to ARC files.
+Because of the large probability of introducing errors into the data sets, instead of preparing specific data-sets it is safer to define the geometries to be used using GEO_DAT and GEO_REF, and having these keywords point to ARC files.
 This results in a very small data set.
 For example, if the reactant geometry is in Step_1.arc and the product geometry is in Step_2.arc, the data set would be as follows:

 Example of a complete data set for LOCATE-TS

 EPS is specified here, because using implicit solvation gives a more realistic model for biochemical reactions.
 Keyword LOCATE-TS causes the MOZYME function to be used, so there is no need to add keyword MOZYME, if it is supplied, it will be ignored.